QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 The singular values of a permutation matrix are all $1$s.

-The eigenvalues of the permutation matrix $P$ can be computed  by first constructing
+The eigenvalues of permutation matrix $P$ can be computed  by first constructing

 $$
 P-\lambda I=\left[\begin{array}{cccccc}